inovex/scrumlr.io/CONTRIBUTING.md

 ## Development
 1. Fork and clone the repository
-2. Create a branch for your pull request with `git checkout -b your-branch-name`
+2. Create a branch for your pull request with `git checkout -b your-branch-name`.
+Your branch should have the first letters of your first and last name as prefix.
+For example, John Doe would create the branch `jd/branch-name`.

 ### Client
 1. Run `yarn` to install the Front-end dependencies